-Global Diversification of Operations

-Diversified

-Revenue throughout key global markets

-- Austin is strategically located in the key mining areas of the world that are both accessible and have high product demand. - Most mines in the world transport ore from pit to process by truck.
-This drives demand for bodies and buckets. - Austin sells products to many of the world's tier one miners and below, reducing customer commodity or market concentration. - · Austin continues to see solid demand despite economic headwinds.
+Global Diversification of Operations Diversified Revenue throughout key global markets Austin is strategically located in the key mining areas of the world that are both accessible and have high product demand.
+Most mines in the world transport ore from pit to process by truck.
+This drives demand for bodies and buckets.
+Austin sells products to many of the world's tier one miners and below, reducing customer commodity or market concentration. of Operations key global markets Austin continues to see solid demand despite economic headwinds.